 The project uniquely combines ISW and AEI’s Asia expertise and the planning exercise methodology used by America’s military (known as PLANEX) to analyze problems at the strategic and operational levels.
 [Find information on ISW’s past planning exercises here.]

 The Coalition Defense of Taiwan project leverages ISW's proven capabilities in open-source intelligence analysis.
-ISW’s China Analytic Team, consisting of Nils Peterson and Virginia Wang, and our Public Interest Fellow Roy Eakin, contribute assessments to this effort alongside AEI’s research team.
+ISW’s China Analytic Team, consisting of Nils Peterson, Roy Eakin, and Virginia Wang, contribute assessments to this effort alongside AEI’s research team.